gsoules/AvantZoom/README.md

 <div id="primary">
     <?php if ((get_theme_option('Item FileGallery') == 0) && metadata('item', 'has files')): ?>
 ```
 ... with the lines that follow.
-Notte the insertion of `!$zoom &&` in the last line.
-That condition determines
+Note the insertion of `!$zoom &&` in the last line.
+This condition determines
-whether to display the OpenSeadragon viewer instead of a non-zoomable image.
+whether or not to display the OpenSeadragon viewer.
+When `$zoom` is false, the item's image is not zoomable in which
+case, the orgiginal HTML is rendered to display the image in the usual (non-zoomable) manner.
 ```
 <?php
 $zoomScript = ImageZoom::generateOpenSeadragonViewer($item);